darkheros12/SOEN_471_Project/README.md

 Finally, most of our work will be done using Apache Spark and our data will be stored in a spark dataframe.
 While PyCharm will be our main IDE, Jupyter Notebook will also be used to help visualize our results better.

+***

+## Discussions

+The purpose of this project is to determine the position of any players based on their statistic.
+As a secondary objective, we want to know which algorithms is better based on the dataset.
+The predicted position was narrow down to a few general positions for simpler classification.
+The positions are defender, midfielder, and attacker.
+As a result, we found out that most of our algorithms have a prediction accuracy of 82.78% and over regardless of the parameters.
+However, only the Naives Bayes has a 76.85% accuracy which is reasonable as the algorithms is very bias toward features independence assumption.
+The highest prediction accuracy is 86.75% by Random Forest Algorithm at 15 tries.
+Very close behind is k Nearest Neighbors with 10 neighbors, it has an accuracy of 86.73%.
+As the last place is Decision Tree with a max Depth of 10, it has an accuracy of 84.86%.

+### Limitations

+Some of the limitation was the preprocessing data.
+We had to filter most features.

 https://www.kaggle.com/stefanoleone992/fifa-21-complete-player-dataset